Marriage Equality USA Board of Directors

 John and his husband, Stuart Gaffney, were plaintiffs in the landmark California Marriage Cases, 43 Cal.4th 757 (2008), that established broad constitutional protections for lesbian and gay people and the freedom to marry in California before Proposition 8.

-John is a member of the State Bar of California, and in addtion to serving as a member of the Board, he is the Marriage Equality USA Legal Director.
+John is a member of the State Bar of California, and in addtion to serving as a member of the Board, he is the Marriage Equality USA Director of Legal & Policy.
 John provides legal analyses of marriage equality-related court case proceedings, judicial decisions, and legislation to MEUSA leaders and members: Marriage Equality in the Courts Additionally, John works with his husband, Stuart Gaffney, Marriage Equality USA's Media Director, as a media resource and public spokeperson for the organization.

 Robert St.Genis, Member